 - Do as many sets and reps as needed for each leg.

-- Maintain upright posture during the entire movement.
+- Maintain an upright posture during the entire movement.

-- Grab a kettlebell in your hands with a crush grip.
+- Grab a kettlebell in your hands with a crushed grip.

-- Stand straight with your feet shoulder-width stance.
+- Stand straight with your feet about shoulder-width stance.

-- Hold in the squat for ten to fifteen seconds and then get back to the standing position.
+- Hold the squat for ten to fifteen seconds, and then return to the standing position.

 - Do it thrice (as a last kettlebell exercise for your quads) on your legs day.